 - Personal Protective Equipment (PPE) and supplies must be worn to ensure staff and patient safety.
 This may require surgical, N95, KN95, or other equivalent masks and eyeprotection goggles or face shields.
 Dental health care professionals must adhere to CDC's Standard and Transmission-Based Precautions.
-In the event that shortages exist, practices shall prioritize urgent care and refer to CDC Strategies for Optimizing the Supply of N95 Respirators during the COVID-19 Response.
-Dental health care professionals will not rely on State sources or State supply chain for PPE - All patients and patient companions must wear mouth and nose coverings (provided by the patient or by the practice) when in public areas or treatment areas. - Patient companions are permitted only if required for direct patient assistance. - Only individuals who are essential to conducting the procedure shall be in the surgery or procedure suite or other patient care areas where PPE is required. - Waiting room chairs must be spaced at a minimum of 6 feet to ensure CDC-recommended social distancing.
+In the event that shortages exist, practices shall prioritize urgent care and refer to CDC Strategies for Optimizing the Supply of N95 Respirators during the COVID-19 Response. - All patients and patient companions must wear mouth and nose coverings (provided by the patient or by the practice) when in public areas or treatment areas when possible. - Patient companions are permitted only if required for direct patient assistance. - Only individuals who are essential to conducting the procedure shall be in the surgery or procedure suite or other patient care areas where PPE is required. - Waiting room chairs must be spaced at a minimum of 6 feet to ensure CDC-recommended social distancing.